Approved by the Board of Trustees of Rockland Community College on January 5, 2006. Amended on October 28, 2024.

 Time Limits

-All of the time limits established in the Grievance Procedure, with the exception of the 30 day limit on the initial filing of the grievance, may be extended by the mutual written agreement of the grievant and the Vice President of Student Services.
+All of the time limits established in the Grievance Procedure, with the exception of the thirty (30) day limit on the initial filing of the grievance, may be extended by the mutual written agreement of the grievant and the Executive Director of Student Engagement and College Life or designee.
 If the grievant fails to respond within the time limits, the grievance shall be deemed to have been withdrawn.
-Postmarks will be used to judge any questions of timeliness.
+Postmarks and dates in electronic documents will be used to judge any questions of timeliness.

 Disciplinary Measures